A B O U T

 Luke’s path as a musician was forged in youth, influenced by his mother, an Irish-American actress who graced the stage with the likes of Gabriel Byrne and Liam Neeson; his father, a renowned jazz trumpet player; and his brother, an electronic music producer.
 After being gifted with a trumpet by his father at age 12, his aptitude for music took root and he swiftly transformed into a multi-instrumentalist, picking up guitar, traditional Irish bouzouki, and taking classical piano training at the Royal Irish Academy of Music.

-After frontlining the alternative rock band Melaton in his late teenage years, a different genre of music took hold of him as his faith began to take shape.
-Inspired by his elder brother’s transformation through the teachings of the Bahá’í faith, Luke studied readings from its spiritual teacher and founder, Bahá’u’lláh, and felt truth in its embrace of the unity of all religions, the oneness of humanity, equality of men and women, and the need for harmony between religion and science.
+After fronting the alternative rock band Melaton in his late teenage years, a different genre of music took hold of him as his personal spirituality began to take shape.
+Inspired by his elder brother’s transformation through the teachings of the Bahá’í faith, Luke studied the writings of its spiritual teacher and founder, Bahá’u’lláh, and felt truth in its embrace of the unity of all religions, the oneness of humanity, equality of men and women, and the need for harmony between religion and science.
 His faith gave him strength when his father passed away after a long struggle with alcoholism, providing healing and closure for Luke.